What is the difference between licensed childcare and unlicensed or sometimes known as informal childcare?

 How do I know if a licensed childcare centre is meeting the minimum standards required in the Day Nurseries Act?

-Every licensed program is inspected annually by the Ministry of Children and Youth Services to ensure these minimum standards are being met.
+Every licensed program is inspected annually by the Ministry of Education to ensure these minimum standards are being met.
 As of June 1, 2009 all licensed childcare programs will be required to post the results of their inspection beside their license which should be posted in a visible location within the program.
 Be sure to look for the inspection result and ask the Supervisor questions if there are areas that have not been met.

 What are the requirements of the Day Nurseries Act?

 The Ministry has developed a new interactive website for those interested in learning more about licensed childcare called the Day Nurseries Act for Child Care Supervisors of Ontario.

 How many children can be cared for in an unlicensed program?

 An unlicensed childcare provider may only provide care for 5 unrelated children under the age of 10.
 This means that the caregiver can care for 5 children plus her own children.
 These regulations are in place for quality and health and safety reasons.

 What if a caregiver has more than 5 children in his/her care?